laverdet/node-fibers/README.md

 * `npm install fibers`
 * You're done!

-Only Linux and OS X environments are supported.
+Only Linux, SunOS and OS X environments are supported.
 Windows support is totally possible, but I'm not going to do it for you.
 You may be able to build this on Windows in cygwin just by messing with the makefiles.

 GETTING STARTED